stanwood/handbook/people_operations/processes/recruiting.md

 @leads to have a 10min call to evaluate if the candidate fit the team - perfect English and  super fun ("beer test")

 ## Step 2: Phase two

-Technical test. @leads to decide on a platform for online tests
+Technical test. @leads to decide on a platform for online tests.

 ### Android
 For starters, we're going to use the pluralsight quick assessment until we've set up remoteinterview.io questions: https://stackoverflow.com/users/story/integration/assessment?s=1